dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 means it can’t be used in a constant expression like `const [someConstant]`.
 To fix that, Dart will also allow `const` as a modifier for variables.
-This way you can indicate which top-level `final` variables and `static final` fields are constant and which are lazy-initialized non-constant:
+This way you can indicate which top-level `final` variables and `static final` fields are constant and which are lazily-initialized non-constant:

 {% highlight dart %}
 class SomeClass {